carterco/NBodyBuilder/README.md

 3) import NBodyBuilder.NBodyBuilder as nb
 4) Ensure that you're running in an environment that can open a pop-up window (WSL via terminal may have issues with this)
-5) If you'd like to build your simulation using a GUI, run nb.gui() (NOTE: make sure you set and submit *all* inputs before clicking "Run and Plot" -- otherwise, you may get an error)
+5) If you'd like to build your simulation using a GUI, run nb.gui()
 4) If you'd like to build your simulation using text prompts, run nb.non_gui()
 5) Enjoy the simulation!